ncpa0cpl/react-quarks/README.md

 ### Composing Selectors

-Sometimes you might want to create a selector that uses more than one of the sub-properties of the quark state, or create a completely new object that will never equal the previous value even when nothing actually changed.
+Sometimes it might be necessart to create a selector that uses more than one of the sub-properties of the quark state, or create a completely new object that will never equal the previous value even when nothing actually changed.

-For this purpose you should use the `composeSelectors` function.
+For this purpose `composeSelectors` function can be used.
 This function takes any number of pure selectors and one combiner function.
-Combiner can create objects with new references and will not cause unnecessary re-renders as long as the pure selectors return the same values.
+Combiner can create objects with new references and will not cause unnecessary re-renders as long as the preceding pure selectors return the same values.

 #### Example